Seventy-first session of the United Nations General Assembly: Organisation for the session

-There will also be nineteen vice-presidents of the UNGA.
+There were also nineteen vice-presidents of the UNGA.
 Nepal was one of them from the Asia-Pacific Group.

 General Debate

-Most states will have a representative speaking about issues concerning their country and the hopes for the coming year as to what the UNGA will do.
-This is an opportunity for the member states to opine on international issues of their concern.
-The General Debate will occur from September–October, with the exception of the intervening Sunday.
+Most states had a representative speaking about issues concerning their country and the hopes for the coming year as to what the UNGA would do.
+This was an opportunity for the member states to opine on international issues of their concern.
+The General Debate occurred from September–October, with the exception of the intervening Sunday.

-The order of speakers is given first to member states, then observer states and supranational bodies.
-Any other observers entities will have a chance to speak at the end of the debate, if they so choose.
-Speakers will be put on the list in the order of their request, with special consideration for ministers and other government officials of similar or higher rank.
-According to the rules in place for the General Debate, the statements should be in one of the United Nations official languages of Arabic, Chinese, English, French, Russian or Spanish, and will be translated by the United Nations translators.
-Each speaker is requested to provide 20 advance copies of their statements to the conference officers to facilitate translation and to be presented at the podium.
+The order of speakers was given first to member states, then observer states and supranational bodies.
+Any other observers entities had a chance to speak at the end of the debate, if they so chose.
+Speakers were put on the list in the order of their request, with special consideration for ministers and other government officials of similar or higher rank.
+According to the rules in place for the General Debate, the statements were in one of the United Nations official languages of Arabic, Chinese, English, French, Russian or Spanish, and were translated by the United Nations translators.
+Each speaker was requested to provide 20 advance copies of their statements to the conference officers to facilitate translation and to be presented at the podium.
 Speeches are requested to be limited to five minutes, with seven minutes for supranational bodies.
 President Peter Thomson chose the theme of the debate as "The Sustainable Development Goals: a [sic] universal push to transform our world."